-Overall, probation officers’ perspectives on the appropriateness of probation conditions were mixed.
+Overall, POs’ perspectives on the appropriateness of probation conditions were mixed.
 They tended to view treatment‑related services, including employment assistance, as appropriate; however, nearly all officers also identified situations in which conditions were challenging, which shaped their assessments of whether a condition felt appropriate or inappropriate overall.

 Most prominently, officers highlighted unenforceable conditions as the primary category of inappropriate conditions, emphasizing the practical difficulties involved in monitoring them.
 For many, unenforceability was not merely a technical or legal obstacle; it acted as a direct operational stressor that generated persistent emotional and organizational strain, including anxiety about liability, loss of professional control, and conflict between organizational demands and ethical standards.
-Crucially, this issue of unenforceability emerged as a central dimension of how officers judged conditions, even though it is not explicitly incorporated into the “three Rs” framework (Robina Institute of Criminal Law and Criminal Justice, 2017) and has rarely been examined as a source of operational stress.
+Crucially, this issue of unenforceability emerged as a central dimension of how officers judged conditions, even though it is not explicitly incorporated into the ‘three Rs’ framework (Robina Institute of Criminal Law and Criminal Justice 2017) and has rarely been examined as a source of operational stress.
 Accordingly, in this article we focus on officers’ experiences of unenforceable probation conditions and their implications for operational stress, and we will present other difficulties officers identified in future work.

-Probation officers in 40 of the 72 interviews (56%) discussed unenforceable conditions, which we conceptualized through two main themes: (a) specific conditions and situations prone to unenforceability, and (b) how unenforceable conditions serve as a source of operational stress.
+POs in 40 of the 72 interviews (56%) discussed unenforceable conditions, which we conceptualized through two main themes: (a) specific conditions and situations prone to unenforceability, and (b) how unenforceable conditions serve as a source of operational stress.

 theme 1: specific conditions and situations prone to unenforceability

-A core operational challenge identified in the interviews was that many probation conditions are difficult or impossible to enforce in practice.
+A core operational challenge identified in the interviews was that many probation conditions are difficult or impossible to monitor in practice.
 Officers attributed such unenforceability to several factors, including a lack of resources for consistent monitoring, vague or broad wording in conditions, reliance on self-reporting, and logistical or jurisdictional limitations.
 To elaborate on the concept of unenforceability, we provide examples from four common types of conditions that officers frequently identified as unenforceable (see Table 2).
 These were not the only types of conditions officers described as unenforceable; rather, they serve as representative examples that illustrate the circumstances that can make a condition unenforceable.
-Following the table, the analysis explores these specific conditions in greater detail, examining how officers perceive the realistic and relevant aspects of enforcement.
+Following the table, the analysis explores these specific conditions in greater detail, examining how officers perceive the realistic and relevant aspects of day‑to‑day monitoring and enforcement.

------------------------------------------------------------------------------------------------
+-------------------------------------------------------

 Insert Table 2 about here

-----------------------------------------------------------------------------------------------
+-------------------------------------------------------

 Restricted contact and locations